SachinVarghese/telma/README.md

-# Toolkit Evaluator for Language Model Agents
+# TELMA

 **TELMA** is a toolkit evaluator for language model agents.

-Equip your language model agents or AI assistants with the best set of tool definitions.
+> Equip your language model agents or AI assistants with the best set of tool definitions.

 ### Abstract